ferenozcelik/ferenozcelik/README.md

 ### I'm Eren from Turkey.
 I'm interested in Machine Learning and really enjoy learning new things about artificial intelligence.

-- 🌱 I’m currently learning Macine Learning and C#
+- 🌱 I’m currently learning Machine Learning and C#
 - 👯 I’m looking to collaborate on any project

 ## My GitHub stats: